Ingrid (Street Fighter)

 Ingrid (イングリッド, Inguriddo) is a character in Capcom's Street Fighter series.
 Conceived by Toyohisa Tanabe, she was originally intended to debut in the 2003 fighting game Capcom Fighting All-Stars.
 After the game was cancelled, her character was repurposed with a new origin for the 2004 fighting game Capcom Fighting Evolution by Hidetoshi "Neo_G" Ishizawa.
 She has since appeared in a variety of Capcom titles, including the PlayStation Portable port of Street Fighter Alpha 3, and Street Fighter 6s "Year 3" season pass.

-Designed by artist Kita Senri, Ingrid is intended to be a lolibaba, a term for a young woman with a young figure.
+Designed by artist Senri Kita, Ingrid is intended to be a lolibaba, a term for an old woman with a young figure.
 To this end her exposed skin is minimized to suggest her maturity, incorporating tights and gloves to this end, while her hair indicates her actual age.
 For some time, whether the character was canon to the Street Fighter franchise was up in question, with some indicating she had been changed to a guest character until 2024 where she was incorporated in more media related to it.
-In all appearances, Ingrid is voiced by Masako Jō.

 Ingrid has received mixed reception since her debut.
 While some commentary praised the unique aspects she brought to the Street Fighter series, others felt she was out of place, and fit more in Capcom's other franchises.
 Additionally, her role in Alpha 3 proved divisive, as reviewers felt it undermined longtime series antagonist M. Bison.
 Despite this, she has also been noted as far more popular with Japanese audiences, often appearing in the higher rankings of popularity polls conducted in the country.